Rush Rhees: Early life and studies

-Though not a member of any church, Rhees was interested in, and sympathetic towards, Catholicism.
+H. O. Mounce, a one-time student and later colleague, records that until middle age Rhees was "a militant atheist" holding "in the manner of Nietzsche, that religion was both false and servile" but, by the 1950s, his attitude entirely changed though it is unclear why this change came about.
+Though never a member of any church, Rhees became interested in, and sympathetic towards, Catholicism.
 Fergus Kerr identifies remarks in Rhees' nachlass that suggest "fairly sustained Mass-going over a period" and an expressed preference for the Latin mass over 'the vernacular'.